SonnyLarsson/Texts/My Code Standard.md

 Unless there's good reason to keep all these values in one object **it's a good idea isolate values that aren't related**.

-Imagine that session ID and user ID belong together in one object.
+The session ID and user ID fit together in one object.
 Call that the authorization object.
 It will be used as the gauge first loads.

 The maximum and minimum temperatures are also related.
 They both help determine how the gauge should be drawn.
 Therefore, these two temperatures end up in a scale object.

 Lastly, the current temperature is just one value from a temperature sensor.
-In this case it turns out that there's no need for this value to belong to an object at all.
+In this case, it turns out that there's no need for this value to belong to an object at all.
 The current temperature is set to a class property.

 There are now two separate objects and one value—three separate items.
 Each item has its own relatively narrow purpose.
 There's an object for authorization, one object for setting the scale, and one value used to determine what to show on the gauge, and when to re-render the gauge.
-Objects with a narrow purpose are easier to understand than large, multi-purpose objects.
+These objects with a narrow purpose are easier to understand than large, multi-purpose objects.

 > Writer's note: In some languages an added benefit to splitting objects up is better memory management or less updates.
 If one value changes in an object, you may need to retrieve and possibly rewrite the whole object.
 Likewise, in some languages, updates to state objects trigger unwanted renders.
 Ideally, changing one value shouldn't require touching unrelated values.
+>
+> Objects can be more complicated than the javaScript-like objects described above.
+There could be a great deal of logic included in an object, and it's a good idea to also isolate other unrelated aspects of an object.

 <br>